 3. What is solicitation?

-Note that people who are guilty of either solicitation or prostitution are not required to register as sex offenders.
+Note that people convicted of solicitation or prostitution typically are not required to register as sex offenders.

 4. Can a criminal defense attorney help?